- Catching fireflies is an important part of summer.

 There are thousands of firefly species spread across temperate and tropical zones all over the world.
 In New England alone, you might see twenty or thirty species.
 But all fireflies are classified under five main subfamilies.

 If you live in North America, these are the fireflies you're probably most familiar with.
-Not all fireflies in this subfamily light up, but those that do are generally divided into three closely related species.
+Not all fireflies in this subfamily light up, but those that do are generally divided into many closely related species.

 Photuris fireflies are larger—almost an inch long—and produce a darker green light.
 They're very difficult to distinguish from Photinus from their light alone, even for other fireflies; female Photuris often mimic mating flashes from female Photinus fireflies to attract and eat Photinus males.
 Because of this, Photuris species are sometimes called “femme fatale” fireflies.